mikenakis/Bathyscaphe/README.md

    - Repository: https://github.com/mikenakis/Bathyscaphe
    - Contains the immutability assessment library.
    - Few software systems are likely to invoke this library, and then only from a few places, where immutability needs to be ascertained.
 For example, a custom `HashMap` class might contain a call to bathyscaphe, to assert that keys added to it are immutable.
-   - This module is licensed under a dual-license scheme, allowing you to choose either a free-of-charge copyleft license, or a proprietary license for a small fee.
 2. **BathyscapheClaims**
    - Repository: https://github.com/mikenakis/BathyscapheClaims
    - Contains annotations, interfaces, etc. that you can add to your classes to guide assessment.
    - Most client code is expected to make use of only this module of Bathyscaphe.
-   - This module is licensed under the MIT license, to allow widespread use with minimal licensing concerns and free-of-charge.

 When assessing whether an object is immutable or not, Bathyscaphe begins by looking at the class of the object, and issues one of the following assessments: